Tampa Criminal and DUI Defense Attorneys

 The DUI defense attorneys at the Sammis Law Firm are focused on fighting drunk driving cases in Tampa and Plant City, FL.
 Learn more about the innovative ways that we fight charges for driving under the influence of alcohol or drugs.
 Call us before you waive your right to a formal review hearing to contest the administrative suspension of your driver's license.

 For many people, waiving the formal review hearing by requesting the "waiver review hearing" is not in the person's best interest.
 Important decisions must be made within the first 10 days after your arrest.
 We can help you understand the pros and cons of each option.

-We represent clients charged with either taking the breath test and blowing over .08 or refusing to take the breath test.
-Recent DUI statistics show that nearly half of the breath tests in Florida involve a breath alcohol concentration (BAC) of 0.15 or above which comes with the potential for enhanced penalties.
+We represent clients charged with either taking the breath test and blowing over .08 or refusing to take the breath test on the Intoxilyzer 8000.
+Recent DUI statistics show that nearly half of the breath tests in Florida involve a breath alcohol concentration (BAC) of 0.15 or above.
+A DUI with a BAC over .15 comes with the potential for enhanced penalties.
 We also represent clients charged with driving under the influence after submitting to a urine or blood test.
 Whether you case involves an accident with property damage or a stop in a checkpoint, we have the experience necessarily to fight the charges.

 We are familiar with many of the tactics used by DUI enforcement officers with the Hillsborough County Sheriff's Office, Tampa Police Department, the Florida Highway Patrol and other local law enforcement agencies.